Please use the links below to access the procedures for Student Accessibility Services (SAS).

 - Documentation must be submitted to SAS in a timely fashion in order for it to be evaluated by the SAS staff, who will then determine which accommodations, if any, are reasonable and appropriate.

-- If a student wishes to be considered as a candidate for priority registration, it is his or her responsibility to make the request known to the SAS office by submitting the Priority Registration Request form in a timely manner (see item 5 below).
+- If a student wishes to be considered as a candidate for priority registration, it is their responsibility to make the request known to the SAS office by submitting the Priority Registration Request form in a timely manner (see item 5 below).

 - The Priority Registration Request form must be accompanied by a rationale for receiving priority registration based on the qualifying criteria listed above.